Lisa Schulte Moore

 Lisa Schulte Moore is an American landscape ecologist.
 Schulte Moore is a professor of natural resource ecology and management at Iowa State University.
-In 2020 she received a $10 million USD grant to study anerobic digestion and its application to turning manure into usable energy.
+In 2020 she received a US$10 million grant to study anerobic digestion and its application to turning manure into usable energy.
 In 2021, she was named a MacArthur Fellow.

 Early life and education

 Schulte Moore grew up in Eau-Claire, WI and comes from a farming family, with both of her maternal grandparents growing up on dairy farms.
 Her family maintained a farm in the Eau-Claire area until the 1980s, when they lost the farm during the 1980s farm crisis.
 After graduating from Eau Claire North High School, Schulte Moore earned a bachelor's degree in biology at the University of Wisconsin-Eau Claire.
 She earned a master's degree in biology at the University of Minnesota Duluth, and a doctorate in forestry at the University of Wisconsin-Madison.